polterguy/polterguy.github.io/endpoints/index.md

 }
 ```

-The above fields implies the following.
+The above fields imply the following.

 * __[verbose]__ - If true more query parameter types will be generated for your GET/read endpoint
 * __[join]__ - If true, joins will be automatically applied for the endpoint